 - 1. Microwave Devices and Circuits, by Samuel, Liao, Fourteenth impression PHI.
 ISBN 81-978-81-7758 (2012) - 2.
 Microwaves, by K.C.
 Gupta, Wiley Estern Ltd. ISBN 0 85226 346 5 - 3.
 Microwave Engineering, by Sanjeev Gupta, Khanna Publishers. - 4.
 Electronics Communications, by Sanjeeva Gupta, Khanna Publishers Delhi- 6.
 (For Chap.
 3 and 5) - 5.
 Electronics Communication systems By George Kennedy third Edn - 6.
 Networks Lines and Filters by John D. Ryder, PHI second Edn. - 7.
 Microwave Engineering by Annapurna Das & Sisir K. Das (TMH Publication) 2000. - 8.
 Introduction to Microwaves, by G. I Wheelers, PHI - 9.
 Microwave and Radar Engineering, by M. Kulkarni, 3rd Edition, Umesh Publications Delhi 110006 - 10.
+Antenna and wave propagation by G S N Raju - 11.
 Microwave Engineering, by Monojit Mitra, II Edition,

-PHYE-313 - Elective 2 (B2) : Molecular Spectroscopy
+PHYE-313 - Elective 2 (B2): Molecular Spectroscopy

-- a) Study of fundamentals of uv-visible, IR and Raman spectra of diatomic/polyatomic molecules for determining their structure - b) To understand the electronic structure, coarse and fine structure of energies of electronic states, etc., of diatomic molecules - c) To understand the vibrational, rotational motions and coupling of these motions by evaluating the vibrational and rotational constants of the electronic states - d) To understand the basic physics, experimental techniques and analysis of Raman spectra for investigating the molecular structure
+- Introduction to electronic spectroscopy of diatomic molecules - study of vibrational course structure of electronic spectra of diatomic molecules; analysis of vibrational spectra of diatomic molecules and estimation of moment of inertia, force constant and bond length - To understand the electronic structure, coarse and fine structure of energies of electronic states, of diatomic molecules - To understand the vibrational, rotational motions and coupling of these motions by evaluating the vibrational and rotational constants of the electronic states - To understand various coupling schemes - To understand uncoupling phenomena like Λ type doubling and spin uncoupling - Determination of term manifold of homonuclear and heteronuclear diatomic molecules - To understand the symmetry properties of the electronic wavefunctions, he selection rules and allowed electronic transitions - To understand the basic physics of Raman scattering of diatomic/polyatomic molecules; experimental techniques of Raman spectroscopy; analysis of Raman spectra for investigating the molecular structure